Newmarket, Suffolk: Governance

-The area of Suffolk containing Newmarket is nearly an exclave, with only a narrow strip of territory linking it to the rest of the county.
-There are three tiers of local government covering Newmarket, at parish (town), district, and county level: Newmarket Town Council, West Suffolk District Council, and Suffolk County Council.
+The area of Suffolk containing Newmarket is almost an administrative island, with only a narrow strip of land linking it to the rest of the county.
+There are three tiers of local government covering Newmarket, at parish (town), district and county level: Newmarket Town Council, West Suffolk District Council and Suffolk County Council.

-The town lies in the Parliamentary constituency of West Suffolk, which since 2024 has been represented by MP Nick Timothy.
+The town lies in the parliamentary constituency of West Suffolk, which has been represented by Nick Timothy since 2024.

 Administrative history

-Historically the town was split between parishes and counties, with one parish – St Mary – in Suffolk, and the other – All Saints – in Cambridgeshire.
+Historically, the town was split between parishes and counties, with one parish – St Mary – in Suffolk, and the other – All Saints – in Cambridgeshire.
 The boundary between the two parishes followed the High Street through the middle of the town, with St Mary's parish and Suffolk to the north, and All Saints' parish and Cambridgeshire to the south.
-In 1851 a local board of health was established to govern the town, with its territory covering the two Newmarket parishes and parts of the neighbouring parishes of Exning (Suffolk) and Woodditton (Cambridgeshire).
+In 1851, a local board of health was established to govern the town, with its territory covering the two Newmarket parishes and parts of the neighbouring parishes of Exning (Suffolk) and Woodditton (Cambridgeshire).

 The Local Government Act 1888 established county councils, and directed that urban sanitary districts such as Newmarket Local Board should not straddle county boundaries.
 As such, the whole local board district was brought within West Suffolk on 1 April 1889.
 The Local Government Act 1894 established elected parish and district councils, with Newmarket Local Board becoming Newmarket Urban District Council on 31 December 1894.
 Newmarket Urban District Council held its first meeting on 31 December 1894 at Newmarket Town Hall at 29 High Street, a converted theatre which had previously been used by the old local board for meetings.
 The first chairman of the urban district council was Joseph Rogers, who had been the last chairman of the local board.

-On 1 October 1895 the urban district was enlarged by absorbing the rest of Exning parish and additional areas from Woodditton parish (the latter being added to the civil parish of Newmarket All Saints).
-Thereafter Newmarket Urban District covered three civil parishes: Newmarket St Mary, Newmarket All Saints, and Exning.
+On 1 October 1895, the urban district was enlarged by absorbing the rest of Exning parish and additional areas from Woodditton parish (the latter being added to the civil parish of Newmarket All Saints).
+Thereafter, Newmarket Urban District covered three civil parishes: Newmarket St Mary, Newmarket All Saints and Exning.
 These were urban parishes and so did not have parish councils of their own, but were directly administered by Newmarket Urban District Council.